 The British colonies on the North American mainland (above the Rio Grande) exemplify this pattern.
-Having been established in locales with only sparse numbers of Native Americans, especially after the Indians suffered from the introduction of diseases from Europe, and receiving only modest inflows of slaves until well into the eighteenth century (especially the states north of the Mason-Dixon Line), the thirteen colonies (or their ruling authorities) realized that they would have to increase their populations if they were to be successful.
+Having been established in locales with only sparse numbers of Native Americans, especially after the Indians suffered from the introduction of diseases from Europe, and receiving only modest inflows of slaves until well into the eighteenth century, (especially the state north of the Mason Dixon line)the thirteen colonies (or their ruling authorities) realized that they would have to increase their populations if they were to be successful.
 They quickly set about devising institutions and policies that would attract migrants from Europe.
-The basic foundation of their campaign was the institution of indentured servitude, which meant an exchange of the cost of transport for several years of labor, permitting those with inadequate funds to migrate.
-After a protracted process of passing and implementing laws aimed at improving the enforcement of both sides of the indenture contract (and improving terms to secure an edge over competitors), this was enormously effective and it accounted for more than 75 percent of arrivals from Europe to the thirteen colonies.
-14 Other inducements, which were offered in some form for extended periods by all of these colonies, included easy and very low-cost access to owning land, and some forms of tax exemption.
+The basic foundation of their campaign was the institution of indentured servitude that, after a protracted process of passing and implementing laws aimed at improving the enforcement of both sides of the indenture contract (and improving terms to secure an edge over competitors), was enormously effective and accounted for more than 75 percent of arrivals from Europe to the thirteen colonies.14 Other inducements, which were offered in some form for extended periods by all of these colonies, included easy and very low-cost access to owning land, and some forms of tax exemption.